 One reason not to write for a content mill to make money writing

-After going through 12 reasons why you should start your freelance writing endeavor on a content mill I need to tell you this:
+After going through 12 reasons why you should start your freelance writing endeavor with content milling, I need to tell you this:

 You can do better.

 Use a content mill as a starting point in your freelance writing career.
 But if you want a career in writing, not just getting paid something for writing, you need to move on at some point.
 And you will.
 Learn where to pick up better-paid writing jobs online!

 Other posts in this series: